U.S. makes it easier for holders of industry-standard patents to block product sales

 Standard essential patents are often used in the technology industry when makers of different kinds of devices want them all to work together.
 In the case of cellular networks, for example, phones and cell towers must be compatible across makers and borders.

-To arrive at a single standard, companies such as Nokia, Ericsson and InterDigital Wireless contribute patents to a certain technology such as 5G, the upcoming generation of cellular data networks.
+To arrive at a single standard, companies such as Nokia (NOKIA.HE), Ericsson (ERICb.ST) and InterDigital Wireless (IDCC.O) contribute patents to a certain technology such as 5G, the upcoming generation of cellular data networks.

 Every company that makes a cellular device is required to adopt that technology and pay a license fee to patent holders.
 In exchange, the holders agree to license the patents on fair and reasonable terms.